nilseuropa/urdf-viz/README.md

 In the GUI, you can do some operations with keyboard and mouse.

+* `t` key to switch between dark and light themes :new:
 * `l` key to reload the urdf from file
 * `c` key to toggle collision model or visual mode
 * Move a joint